aaronzr/2022-Chia1/aws/README.md

 ## SSHing into AWS instance

 1. Download the `.pem` file with your name on it.
+This is a certificate which generates your public key.
 2. Your username and password are both your first name in lowercase.
 You can change your password when you sign on for the first time like this: `blah`

 In the webapp directory, install dependencies: